Introduction

 incorporating these practices are considered essential for advancing in the yogic path, fostering a

-deeper connection between body and mind.
+deeper connection between body and mind. - Samadhi (Meditation):

 The ultimate goal of Hatha Yoga, as outlined in the Hatha Yoga Pradipika, is the attainment of